rezahusain/rubric/sdf/final-project/technical.md

 - [ ] **CRUD**: Does the application implement at least one resource with full CRUD functionality?
 - [ ] **MVC pattern**: Does the application follow the Model-View-Controller pattern, with skinny controllers and rich models?
 - [ ] **RESTful Routes**: Are the routes RESTful, with clear and consistent naming conventions?
-- [ ] **DRY queries**: Are database queries primarily implemented in the model layer rather than in the views, following the principle of keeping views lightweight and focused on presentation logic?
+- [ ] **DRY queries**: Are database queries primarily implemented in the model layer rather than in the views or controllers, following the separation of concerns principle, keeping views lightweight and focused on presentation logic, and controllers thin?
 - [ ] **Data Model Design**: Is the data model well-designed, clear, and efficient, facilitating easy data manipulation and retrieval, while avoiding redundancy and promoting data integrity?
 - [ ] **Associations**: Does the application efficiently use Rails association methods (belongs_to, has_many, etc.) to organize data relationships?
 - [ ] **Validations**: Are validations implemented to ensure data integrity and consistency?
 - [ ] **Query Optimization**: Does the application use scopes to perform optimized database queries?
 - [ ] **Database Management**: Are additional features such as file upload (CSV) or custom rake tasks for database management included? (e.g. slurp.rake task)
-- [ ] **Testing**: Does the project include a test suite (e.g., RSpec, Minitest) that covers keys flows or logic components?
+- [ ] **Testing**: Does the project include a test suite (e.g., RSpec, Minitest) that covers key flows or logic components?

 ### Score (/10):